Note: Files are in Adobe (PDF) format.

 Other Operating Expenses

-Other operating expenses decreased mainly on account of favourable in foreign currency exchange adjustment.
-The fluctuations in the exchange rate of the Indian Rupee against the US dollar and mark to market on derivatives are main contributory.
+Other operating expenses indicates income mainly on account of favorable foreign currency exchange adjustment.
+The fluctuations in the exchange rate of the Indian Rupee against the US dollar is main contributory.
 Other operating expenses reflect income in current and previous financial year.
 The expenses has been increased by Rs.
 58.82 million.

 Income from investments